University Researchers Launch Economic Impact Study of Medical Debt Relief

 As Congress works on new health care law that may increase Americans’ medical bills, researchers begin studying the economic impact of relieving medical debt.

-NEW YORK, June 22, 2017 — University researchers and others planning the nation’s first economic impact study of medical debt forgiveness met today in New York for an historic “mini-summit,” coincidentally held the same day as GOP senators in Washington unveiled a new health care bill.
+NEW YORK, June 22, 2017 — University researchers and others planning the nation’s first economic impact study of medical debt relief met today in New York for an historic “mini-summit,” coincidentally held the same day as GOP senators in Washington unveiled a new health care bill.

 RIP organized the gathering with researchers from the economics and public policy departments of UCLA, University of Chicago, MIT, and UC/Berkeley.
 They met with representatives from TransUnion, the Consumer Finance Protection Bureau (CFPB), 1/0 Capital, and others.

 “We are measuring baseline outcomes and tasks in a pilot study before we scale up the research project,” said Francis Wong, a PhD candidate at the University of California Berkeley.
-“This pilot study will test the debt-forgiveness pipeline and make sure it all works.”
+“This pilot study will test the debt-relief pipeline and make sure it all works.”

-The pilot and scaled-up study will measure the economic impact of medical debt forgiveness by tracking such factors as health status, health care utilization and credit score, said Wong.
+The pilot and scaled-up study will measure the economic impact of medical debt relief by tracking such factors as health status, health care utilization and credit score, said Wong.
 “The study will measure the impact on the order of years, but we expect preliminary findings in about six months.”

 Using funds for the pilot study from private donors, RIP’s purchase an initial $130,000 worth of unpaid medical debt in the debt-buying marketplace, and then RIP forgave it rather than collect it.
 Study partner TransUnion is removing records of the debt from the beneficiaries’ credit reports.